-While the Royal Marriages Act originally meant that all royal family members needed consent from Queen Elizabeth in order to marry, a change in the law in 2013 now only applies to the six people closest in line to the throne — Prince Charles, Prince William, Prince George, Princess Charlotte, Prince Harry, and Prince Andrew — who need to seek out the queen's permission before popping the question.
-With the birth of Charlotte in May 2015, Princess Beatrice of York became seventh in line and her sister Eugenie slid down to eighth, so they can essentially marry whoever they want without checking with their grandmother first.
-And when Prince William and Kate Middleton's third child arrives in 2018, Andrew will be able to do the same.
+While the Royal Marriages Act originally meant that all royal family members needed consent from Queen Elizabeth in order to marry, a change in the law in 2013 now only applies to the six people closest in line to the throne who need to seek out the queen's permission before popping the question.
+With the birth of Charlotte in May 2015, Princess Beatrice of York became seventh in line and her sister Eugenie slid down to eighth.
+They can essentially marry whoever they want without checking with their grandmother first; Eugenie wed Jack Brooksbank in October 2018, and didn't need to get her granny's permission in writing before the big day.
+And when Prince William and Kate Middleton's third child, Prince Louis, arrived in April, Prince Andrew earned the right to do the same.

 Before proposing to Kate Middleton in October 2010, Prince William had to get the thumbs up from Queen Elizabeth, and according to BBC News, she "readily gave her consent."
 Elizabeth signed an detailed notice of approval to the union of "Our Most Dearly Beloved Grandson Prince William Arthur Philip Louis of Wales, K.G. and Our Trusty and Well-beloved Catherine Elizabeth Middleton."
 The notice was dated Feb.
 9, 2011, just two months before Kate and William tied the knot.

-Though it's been reported that Harry is "besotted" with Meghan and that she's met his father, brother, and sister-in-law so far, she has yet to meet the queen.
-If Harry is looking to propose, he'll likely need to earn the queen's blessing sometime soon; and if she objects to Meghan as a worthy wife or feels that she isn't a good addition to the family, she has the right to rule their marriage "invalid."
-That's right — Harry's grandma could literally say "Nah" and his plans to tie the knot could come crashing down.
+When Harry decided to propose to Meghan, he needed to earn the queen's blessing; and if she had objected to Meghan as a worthy wife or felt that she wasn't a good addition to the family, she has the right to rule their marriage "invalid."
+That's right — Harry's grandma could literally have said "Nah" and his plans to tie the knot would have come crashing down.